-You just discovered silk inclusions.
-This is why most corundum gems are routinely heat treated.
-Silk inclusions are often hard to see before polishing and can take the stone down several grades.
+Common inclusions in corundum gemstones, silk inclusions are often hard to see before polishing and can take the stone down several grades.
 However, I wouldn’t recommend having it treated.
 Most treaters only do batches, and each gemstone is different.
 It takes a fair amount of experimentation to find the right combination of stones for a batch.
 To have an individual piece treated is very chancy.

-Silk inclusions can be microscopic to opaque.
+Silk inclusions can be microscopic and opaque.
 The real trick is judging if a sapphire has enough silk to star or not.
 That’s something that only experience can teach.

 What you’re describing doesn’t sound like velvet.
 Kashmir sapphires are full of invisible inclusions that leave them a bit less than fully transparent.

 Donald Clark, CSM IMG